-Help Us Preserve and Exhibit the Cliff House Collection
+Help Us Conserve and Exhibit the Cliff House Collection

-Together, we saved 58 items from auction on March 11-12, 2021.
-Now the hard work begins.
-Support our collective effort to preserve and interpret our shared heritage in San Francisco’s Outside Lands.
+Together, we saved over 100 artifacts from auction on March 11-12, 2021 but the work still continues.
+Support our collective effort to interpret our shared heritage at the edge of the Western world.

-In late February 2021, after hearing historic art and artifacts from the Cliff House were destined to be auctioned off in March, Alexandra Mitchell of ACT Art Conservation approached John Lindsey of The Great Highway gallery and said, “John, we can’t let this happen, we have to save the Cliff House collection.”
-John agreed and said, “You should call Nicole Meldahl at Western Neighborhoods Project.”
+In late February 2021, after learning that historic art and artifacts from the Cliff House were destined to be auctioned, Alexandra Mitchell of ACT Art Conservation approached John Lindsey of The Great Highway gallery and said, “John, we can’t let this happen, we have to save the Cliff House collection.”
+John agreed, “You should call Nicole Meldahl at Western Neighborhoods Project.”
 This is how our collective effort, Save The Cliff House Collection, was born.

-It took 441 individual donors to do it, but we were able to raise more than our goal of $150,000 in just over two weeks to save 58 artifacts from auction!
-This was a grassroots campaign that succeeded primarily through small contributions supported by a few organizations / individuals who stepped up to the plate to save our shared heritage; they include:
+It took over 470 individual donors to do it, but we were able to raise more than our goal of $150,000 in just over two weeks.
+This was a grassroots campaign that succeeded primarily through small contributions supported by a few organizations / individuals who provided substantial donations to save our shared heritage.
+They include: